Pierre Robillard Award

 - Potential impact on the statistical sciences.

 In so doing, the supervisor may include excerpts of letters from external examiners.
 Complete letters from external examiners or referees will not be accepted.
-Official confirmation that the thesis has been defended in 2017 must also be provided.
+Official confirmation that the thesis has been defended in the calendar year prior to the nomination deadline must also be provided.
 Electronic submission is strongly encouraged.

 Please see the SSC guidelines on implicit bias (pdf).